Millefeuille42/tracim-themes/readme.md

 ### Creating

-To add a new theme, create a new branch named `feat/<your_username>/<theme_name>`, commit and push your `.styl` file ONLY.
+To add a new theme, create a new branch named `feat/<your_username>/<theme_name>`, commit and push your source and built theme files.
 Then create a new Pull Request.
 I will personally merge your PR.

 ### Editing

-To edit a theme that is not yours create a new branch name `fix/<creator_username>/<theme_name>`, commit and push the edited file.
+To edit a theme that is not yours create a new branch name `fix/<creator_username>/<theme_name>`, commit and push the edited source and built theme files.
 Then create a new Pull Request.
 For this request to be approved it first needs to feature the original creator as a reviewer (or mentioned in the PR comments).
 Their approbation is required.
 I will then personally merge your PR.